Bio & Incident Details

 Weapon: Handgun; .357 caliber

 Sergeant Kimberling was posthumously awarded the Citation for Valor by his department.
-He had been with the agency for 14 years and is survived by his wife and two young children.
+He had served with the Missouri State Highway Patrol for 14 years.
+He was survived by his wife and two young children.